 :: I voluntarily pledge that if and when I label products using the term “natural”, the products will be labeled according to the Natural Ingredient Resource Center Guidelines for labeling natural products.

 :: And I voluntarily pledge that if and when I display the NIRC ‘Truth in Labeling’ logo on a website, brochure or other marketing materials, I will primarily be offering products deemed “natural” as defined by the Natural Ingredient Resource Center guidelines.
-Furthermore I will disclose when a product on my website/marketing materials contains synthetic ingredients, such as fragrance oils or petrochemicals, in a way that is clear to the consumer.
+Furthermore I will disclose when a product on my website or marketing materials contains synthetic ingredients, such as fragrance oils or petrochemicals, in a way that is clear to the consumer.

 PLEASE NOTE: By submitting this form, your email address will be added to the NIRC mailing list.
 Your email address will never be shared with any third-party organization or company.
 If you prefer not to receive emails from the NIRC, you will be given an opportunity to “unsubscribe” upon receipt of any and all NIRC email correspondence.